OscarValerock/PowerQueryFunctions/README.md

 Please contribute in the folder category that best suits.
 If the folder does not exist, create it.

 The functions you create will only work if the all the Power Query native functions used are declared in the [M.pq](M.pq) file.
-For this
+You can run the  [M_Creator.py](M_Creator.py) Python script and it will locate all the functions via regex and rewrite a M.pq file.

 ### Contributing guidelines
 1. Make sure to add the corresponding credit on the code you use.
 Plagiarism will not be tolerated.